 Depending on your preferences, post-secondary education includes six levels: associate, bachelor, first-professional, master, advanced intermediate, and research doctorate.
 Whatever the qualification you want to study for, you need to research your options.
 This include the university you wish to apply to and the course of study.
 The US has over 5,000 universities, colleges and other higher institutions, so you will be basically spoilt for choice.
 However, based on your proposed course of study, you will have to research and quickly narrow down your search to the top universities in the US that offer your proposed course of study.

 2. Complete Your Application

 Once you have been able to narrow down your option of universities to apply to, the next step is to start the application process.
-In the US, colleges and universities set their own admission requirements, including g standardised tests.
-Thus you have to check the website of any of the universities you have picked to be familiarised with their admission process.
+In the US, colleges and universities set their own admission requirements, including g standardized tests.
+Thus you have to check the website of any of the universities you have picked to be familiarized with their admission process.

 As part of the application process, many colleges and universities require proof of English competency in order to measure your English language skills.
 Thus, you will have to apply to take either the Test of English as a Foreign Language (TOEFL) or IELTS.